LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 Owned account intelligencethat strengthens the distributor relationship

-Sources: CT DCP Liquor Permits (data.ct.gov · gwv2-eswx, refreshed daily) · May 1, 2026 Tony Vengrove transcript · modeled welcome cadence
+Sources: CT DCP Liquor Permits (data.ct.gov · gwv2-eswx, refreshed daily) · May 1, 2026 Tony Vengrove transcript · modeled contact-management layer

 New CT permits — Litchfield County